DanielBooneRegionalLibrary/digital-signage/readme.txt

 BLANK_TIME=0
 POWERDOWN_TIME=0

 7-----------------
+Use a cronjob to update and reboot Overnight
+# Command sudo crontab -e
+add a line at the end specifying time and command to be run 0 1 * * * apt-get update && apt-get dist-upgrade -y && reboot

+If you're using Ubuntu, you're done.
+If you're using a Pi, continue on to read about fixes we tried for the aforementioned clock issues.

+8-----------------
 We were having problems with the Pi losing internet connectivity overnight.
 We solved this by adding a cron job that reboots the Pi shortly before the building opens.
 #Command: crontab -e
 add 2 lines at the end specifying time and command to be run